wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.II.2

 <p class=fip id=p2>
-2.&emsp;Everyone makes an ego or a self for himself, which is subject to enormous variation because of its instability.
+2. Everyone makes an ego or a self for himself, which is subject to enormous variation because of its instability.
 <sup>2</sup>He also makes an ego for everyone else he perceives, which is equally variable.
 <sup>3</sup>Their interaction is a process that alters both, because they were not made by or with the Unalterable.
 <sup>4</sup>It is important to realise that this alteration can and does occur as readily when the interaction takes place in the mind as when it involves physical proximity.